nikudale/ehealthcontactapi/README.md

 - create table `Log` for Serilog (script available in (`src\DatabaseScripts\create_table_log`)

 ## Publish to Azure
-this project is deploy to azure and available for testing (``https://ehealthcontactapi.azurewebsites.net/api/contact/``)
+this application with database is deploy to azure and available for testing (``https://ehealthcontactapi.azurewebsites.net/api/contact/``)